Ph4sm4/AStar/README.md

 ### Controlls:
 - Start node can be changed using left click
-- Right node can be changed using right click
+- End node can be changed using right click
 - Walls can be added by scroll-clicking on the node